Trinity Christian Fellowship

 How does Trinity Christian Fellowship spend its money?

 Trinity Christian Fellowship directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Trinity Christian Fellowship tax-deductible?